• Skip to Content

 AUTO 120 Automatic Transmission Systems 2.5 Units

-This course will prepare students to diagnose and repair front and rear wheel drive automatic transmission systems.
-Topics include: stall and pressure testing, torque converters, planetary, CVT, and helical gear systems, overhaul practices, valve body repair, and on-car service techniques in both theory and practical application.
-Computerized powertrain diagnosis and repair will also be explored.
-Additional electronic transmission diagnosis and repair techniques are studied in AUTO 174, Body Chassis Electronics.
-Both courses are recommended preparation for the ASE Automatic Transmission Exam.
+This course will prepare students to diagnose and repair front and rear-wheel drive automatic transmission systems.
+Topics include stall and pressure testing, torque converters, planetary, CVT, and helical gear systems, overhaul practices, valve body repair, and on-car service techniques, covering both theoretical and practical application.
+Computerized power-train diagnosis and repair will also be covered, preparing students for the A2 Automatic Transmission/Transaxle Exam.

 Lecture Hours: 1.5 Lab Hours: 3 Repeatable: No Grading: L